Cyxtera Technologies Inc. (CYXT) is destined for greater heights as its last quarter sales were 192,900 K - News Daemon

 Cyxtera Technologies Inc. (CYXT) Insider Updates

-Our next focus will be how large-scale investors are participating in this stock of the Information Technology Services Industry.
+As we move forward, let’s examine how large-scale investors are investing in this stock of the Information Technology Services Industry.
 The insider ownership of Cyxtera Technologies Inc. is 0.20%, while institutional ownership is 61.50%.
 The most recent insider transaction that took place on Aug 10, was worth 650,810.
 In this transaction President & CEO of this company sold 55,294 shares at a rate of $11.77, taking the stock ownership to the 194,725 shares.
 Before that another transaction happened on Aug 10, when Company’s Chief Financial Officer sold 19,304 for $11.77, making the entire transaction worth $227,208.
 This insider now owns 54,258 shares in total.

 Cyxtera Technologies Inc. (CYXT) Performance Highlights and Predictions